 The Master of Science program in networking and systems administration is designed to provide both the knowledge and the technical skills needed to successfully compete in this environment.
 It is uniquely focused to address current issues in networking and systems administration through investigation of both the theoretical and the practical aspects of this continually evolving field.
 Course work examines the organizational and technological issues involved in enterprise scale networking, including emerging network technologies, network processing, high performance computing, network programming, and security.

 The program is intended to prepare graduates to assume leadership positions in for-profit and not-for-profit organizations dealing with evolving networking solutions.
-It is available for full and part-time study in both an online format as well as a traditional on-campus setting.
+It is available for full and part-time study in both a traditional on-campus setting as well as an online format.

 Students must have solid backgrounds in computer programming (C++ required); in networking and systems administration theory and practice; and in statistics.
 Students whose undergraduate preparation or industrial experience does not satisfy these prerequisites can make up this deficiency through additional study.
 The graduate program director will make recommendations on prerequisite course work.
 Formal acceptance into the program may be possible even though the applicant must complete bridge program courses.